• Art magazine

 The best ways to make money as an artist in 2025

-• Choosing a ghostwriter can be a good option if time and efficiency play an important role
+• Choosing a ghostwriter can be a good option when time and efficiency play a significant role

 • Game design can be creative as well as artistic